-Veteran pitching, young hitting prove to be a powerful combination for the Cubs
+Veteran pitching, young hitting prove to be a powerful combination for Cubs

 "It's young [and] eager.
 It's a great group."

 And it's the group the Cubs will have to rely on during a semi-critical part of the schedule.
-It's unlikely they would fall completely out of the race, but even trailing the first place Brewers by three or four games can cause a lot of stress.
+It's unlikely they would fall completely out of the race, but even trailing the first-place Brewers by three or four games can cause a lot of stress.
 The Cubs need to keep up to have a shot at getting past Milwaukee once all their pieces are back.
 But that time may not be now, not with 10 more games to come on a tough road trip.
-Thursday was a great start as the team quickly put the Schwarber drama behind them and went to work on Marlins starter Jeff Locke.
+Thursday was a great start as the team quickly put the Schwarber drama behind it and went to work on Marlins starter Jeff Locke.
 He never made it to the fifth.

 "We're seeing a nice trend of at-bats," Maddon said.
-"When these guys come back [the lineup] gets longer and better."
+"When these guys come back, [the lineup] gets longer and better."

-In the meantime, Maddon might be able to lean on his pitching as the Cubs only needed two runs -- not 11 -- to win on Thursday.
-Arrieta may not the same pitcher he was in winning the Cy Young in 2015 but he can still toss a good game when things play in his favor.
+In the meantime, Maddon might be able to lean on his pitching as the Cubs needed only two runs -- not 11 -- to win on Thursday.
+Arrieta may not the same pitcher he was in winning the Cy Young in 2015, but he can still toss a good game when things play in his favor.
 Arrieta got a buzz cut as the team headed for Miami to cut down on some sweat -- that was a problem last start -- while staking him to a lead didn't hurt either.
-He left after seven up 8-1 as Day 1 without Schwarber and Heyward was pretty good.
+He left after seven innings up 8-1 as Day 1 without Schwarber and Heyward was pretty good.

 "It's a matter of building off a night like tonight," Arrieta said.

 Maddon stressed the same.
-It's just one game but it's one less on the road trip and one more in the victory column.
+It's just one game, but it's one fewer on the road trip and one more in the victory column.
 The Cubs needed it.